wilsonliaows/docs/connectors/on-prem-files/new-lines-trigger.md

 # On-prem files - New lines in CSV file trigger

 This trigger picks up new lines added to the end of a selected CSV file.
-Lines from the file will be processed un batches in each job.
+Lines from the file will be processed in batches in each job.

 When the recipe is first started, the trigger will pick up all existing lines in the selected CSV file.
 Subsequently, new lines added to the end of the file will be processed as new job(s).